 Time limit for making a decision on your objection

 The IND has 12 weeks to make a decision on your objection.
-The 12-week period starts on the last day on which you could lodge an objection.
+At this time, making a decision on an objection may take longer.

 The IND will inform you or the person who lodged the objection on your behalf of its decision.
 What you can do next depends on their decision.